DavidStinson/js-arrays/iteration/README.md

 The loop exits early when it encounters 'The Matrix' thanks to the [break](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) statement.
 This highlights that, unlike `forEach()`, the `for...of` statement provides more control, such as the ability to exit early.

-___
-:warning: JavaScript also provides a `for...in` loop.
+> ⚠️ JavaScript also provides a `for...in` loop.
 It's designed mainly for iterating over an object's properties rather than array items.
 Be sure you're using the correct loop for your needs.
-___